 Laws surrounding surrogacy − which vary from state to state in the U.S. and nation to nation across the world – range from total prohibition to partial or full acceptance.
 While some countries fail to recognize children who are born abroad through surrogacy as nationals, tides appear to be turning.

 The European Court of Human Rights has handed down unanimous decisions in France and Spain declaring that children born of an international surrogate cannot be denied citizenship within their home countries.
 Germany has issued similar legislation stating that children born via foreign surrogates must be legally recognized as the offspring of their intended parents.
-However, the scope of this legislation is still being determined.
+However, a recent ruling in Germany ruled in favor of intended parents.

 The Hague, a private international law convention working to find answers to global legal questions, has been looking into the process of international surrogacy through its “Parentage/ Surrogacy Project.”
 The ongoing project continues to address the needs and issues arising from the influx of global surrogacy.
 The main interest of the convention is to protect the well-being and safety of children born to an international surrogate as well as international regulation of surrogacy.